JanLenaerts/Kirby-Sitemap/README.md

 ###Step 3: Modify your content files

-Add the following line to include the page in the sitemap
+To **include** the page in your sitemap add the following line to your content file:

     sitemap:1

-Add the following line to exclude the page from the sitemap
+To **exclude** the page in your sitemap add the following line to your content file:

     sitemap:0